zhengkai-cloudian/hap-operator/README.md

 Install, enable and start docker.
 ```
-$ sudo yum install -y docker
+sudo yum install -y docker
-$ sudo systemctl enable docker && sudo systemctl start docker
+sudo systemctl enable docker
+sudo systemctl start docker
 ```
 Also, verify that docker version is 1.12 and greater.

-### Step 3: Disable the SELinux and Firewall
+### Step 3: Make sure the SELinux and Firewall are disabled

 The containers need to access the host filesystem.
 SELinux needs to be set to permissive mode, which effectively disables its security functions.
-If you already have the HyperStore running, that means you've has already disabled and you can ignore this step.
+If you already have the HyperStore running, that means you've has already disabled.
+You can cofirm it by runnign following steps -
 ```
-# disable SELinux
+# check SELinux
-$ sudo setenforce 0
+sudo getenforce

-# stop firewall
+# check firewall
-$ sudo systemctl stop firewalld
-$ sudo systemctl disable firewalld
+sudo firewall-cmd --state
 ```
+If you find that one of these are running, please go through the overview section once.

 ### Step 4: Install kubernetes component

 Install kubeadm, kubelet and kubectl on CentOS.
 ```
-$ sudo yum install -y kubelet kubeadm kubectl
+sudo yum install -y kubelet kubeadm kubectl
 ```

 ### Step 5: Update Iptables Settings

 Set the net.bridge.bridge-nf-call-iptables to ‘1’ in your sysctl config file.
 This ensures that packets are properly processed by IP tables during filtering and port forwarding.
 ```
-$ cat <<EOF >  /etc/sysctl.d/k8s.conf
+cat <<EOF >  /etc/sysctl.d/k8s.conf
 net.bridge.bridge-nf-call-ip6tables = 1
 net.bridge.bridge-nf-call-iptables = 1
 net.ipv4.ip_forward=1
 EOF

-$ sudo sysctl --system
+sudo sysctl --system
 ```

 ### Step 6: Disable SWAP

 Lastly disable the SWAP to enable kubernetes to work properly:
 ```
-$ sudo swapoff -a
+sudo swapoff -a
 ```

-### Step 7: Enable kubelet and start kubelete as process
+### Step 7: Enable kubelet and start kubelet as process
 ```
-sudo systemctl enable kubelet && sudo systemctl start kubelet
+sudo systemctl enable kubelet
+sudo systemctl start kubelet
 ```

 NOTE: Perform following steps only on the node you wish to make a master node for Kubernetes Cluster